felipecode/coiltraine/docs/carla_challenge_coil_baseline.md

 -------------
 ### Preparation

-TODO: Make this independend from the repository put some
+TODO: Make this independend from the repository put some instructions here

 First [install the system](../README.md/#installation) and set the environment.